Scalloped Pineapple

 • Grease a 13×9-inch casserole dish with cooking spray.
 Preheat oven to 350°F.

-• In a large bowl, whisk together the melted butter, sugar, eggs, and pineapple (including the juice).
+• In a large bowl, whisk together ¾ cup melted salted butter, 1 cup sugar, 3 eggs, and 1 (20 oz) can crushed pineapple (including the juice).

 • Pour the mixture into the prepared casserole dish.
 Bake for 40–45 minutes, or until set.